webonise/Front-End/Detecting_IE11_javaScript.md

 but in IE11 it also returns false for second check.
 And, finally, hasOwnProperty is called via Object because in IE8 window is not an instanceof Object and does not have hasOwnProperty method.

 ### NOTE: This activeXObject method will only work on the IE which has ActiveX installed.
-So this is on of its drawback.
+So this is one of its drawback.

 ## 2) Method Second: By using MSStream object: